 The entire semiconductor industry operates to this model, which requires chip makers to pack transistors more tightly with every new generation of chips, shrinking the size of transistors.
 Smaller transistors mean that semiconductor lithography machines must be able to print finer features with every new generation of chips as well.

-Since lithography is an optical technology, one of the things that limit the resolution of the equipment is the wavelength of the light that is used.
+Since lithography is an optical technology, one of the things that limits the resolution of the equipment is the wavelength of the light that is used.
 Shortening the wavelength of the light means higher resolution and smaller features.
 Lithography machines have gone from using ultraviolet light with a wavelength of 365 nanometers to “deep ultraviolet” light of 248 nanometers and 193 nanometers, improving the resolution at every step.
 EUV is the next step, with light of a wavelength of 13.5 nanometers.
 (An analogy is painting: we use a smaller brush to paint the finer details)

 What makes EUV so challenging?

 The technological challenges that had to be overcome to make EUV a reality were enormous.
-ASML has spent as much R&D money on EUV as on the previous two generations (ArF dry and ArF immersion) combined.

 The glass of a lens would immediately absorb the EUV photons, so the machine has to use mirrors instead.
 The mirrors must be extremely flat.
 If one of the mirrors were to be blown up to the size of Germany, the biggest bump would be less than 1 millimeter high.
 The mirrors are coated with hundreds of layers, which are as thin as 3 nanometers — about a dozen atoms.
 In fact, even air absorbs EUV light, so the exposure of the wafer must happen in a large vacuum chamber.